vitalidze/traccar-web/features/reports.md

     * **Geo-fence In/Out** - entry/exit time of each zone, time spent in zone
     * **Events** - objects events information.
 This report is based on events saved in database, which are also used to send notifications.
 * **Include map** - check this box to include map with graphic information based on data from report.
 For now this is supported only for **General information** report type and it will include map with route for the specified period of time.
+* **Disable filter** - check this box to disable filtering of positions according to the settings from archive
+* **Preview** - if checked then instead of saving to local file the report will be open in a new tab in web browser
 * **Devices** - select devices to be included on report. *Important note*: if no devices are selected then report will run for all devices, which are accessible by current user.
 * **Geo-fences** - select geo-fences for the report.
 If report does not support geo-fences then this list will be grayed out. *Important note*: if no geo-fences are selected then report will run for all geo-fences, which are accessible by current user.
 * **Time period** - specify the period of the report.
 It is also possible to select one of the predefined periods in the drop-down list. *Important note*: if report details are saved and there is something other than `Custom` selected in drop-down list then when report is loaded the period will always be recalculated based on the current date and time.